vsuhanov/fast-peek/README.md

    * it's also going to open the defition in the main editor, not in the popup.
 Further navigation with the popup is available via double-click

 # What's new
+## 1.0.6
+1. remove "until-build" to allow it to run on any new version
 ## 1.0.5
 1. show a title with the file name on top of the popup
 2. in some cases navigation in the editor (if it is in the same file) will actually happen in the popup.